-Nate Larkin knows church.
+He was the perfect role model growing up.
 The son of a Pentecostal preacher, he spent his childhood in storefront missions and rural tabernacles, formed by Sunday School lessons, camp meetings, evangelistic crusades, miracle services and youth rallies.
-As the oldest of eight kids, Nate was expected to set the example for his siblings and for all the other kids in the church.
+As the oldest of eight kids, Nate was expected to set the example for his siblings and all the other kids in the church.
 And that’s what he did.
 “Outwardly I was a model of rectitude—not perfect, of course, but good.
 Certainly good,” he recalls.
 And through it all, his idol was Samson.
-Samson the strongman.
+Samson, the strongman.
 Samson, God’s superhero.

-After just five years in the pastorate, Nate quit.
+After just five years in the ministry, Nate made the choice to quit.
 An obsession had developed into a virulent addiction to pornography and commercial sex.
-His decision to abandon vocational ministry was driven largely by private despair about his moral failures and the fear of public exposure.
+His decision to abandon vocational ministry was driven primarily by private despair about his moral failures and the fear of public exposure.
 He took a job with a construction consultant and redirected his sermon-writing skills to producing technical reports.
 But even with the change in careers, his addiction continued.
 His wife Allie was his only friend and confidante.
 Nate had achieved his childhood ambition—to live like Samson.
 And like Samson, he found himself living in isolation and futility.

 As he worked through the 12 steps, Nate began to see life differently.
 He even saw his biblical hero, Samson, with new eyes.
-Nate came to understand that God-given gifts such as great strength and impressive oratory skills are not enough to sustain the Christian.
-Eventually, he found a new biblical hero, another moral failure who had actually recovered: King David.
+Nate came to understand that God-given gifts such as exceptional strength and impressive oratory skills are not enough to sustain the Christian.
+Eventually, he found a new biblical hero, another moral failure who had recovered: King David.
 In sharp contrast to Samson, David was a man with friends.
 The gift of male companionship, which he first experienced through the remarkable courage of Jonathan, became the defining characteristic of his public career and his safeguard when things went wrong.
 Nate finally understood why a 12-step group had accomplished what solitary prayer and fasting could not.
-The Christian life was designed by God as a team sport!
+God designed the Christian life as a team sport!

 Nate, who drafted the Society’s charter and designed its first meeting format, has written a book about his experiences entitled Samson and the Pirate Monks: Calling Men to Authentic Brotherhood, which was published by Thomas Nelson in February 2007.
 (He is also the author, with Darrell Waltrip, of Sundays Will Never Be the Same, published by Simon & Schuster in 2012.)